josepplloo/my-company-spa/README.md

  - 🔗 The routing was made through [React Router](https://reactrouter.com/web/guides/quick-start).

- - ⚓️ The project use [React Hooks](https://reactjs.org/docs/hooks-intro.html) to manage the state in the App.
+ - ⚓️ The project uses [React Hooks](https://reactjs.org/docs/hooks-intro.html) to manage the state in the App.

 ## What's Included